 To fix a leaking tap, remember to turn off the water at the stopcock or at the point of the isolation valve.
 Either can be found on the pipes that are underneath your sink.
 Then, a spanner, that you may have already, should see you right to take the tap apart.
 The first thing to do is to inspect the condition of the washer.
 If it looks worn, then you are likely to have found your problem.
 If not, it may be a case of checking and tightening joints or replacing a different part.

-A sign of a blockage is water overflowing.
-Typical areas to get blocked include sinks, baths, toilets, or drains.
-A good plunger is invaluable.
+A sign of a blockage is overflowing water.
+This could be a sign that you are in urgent need of a drain cleaning service!
+There are many different options out there and choosing a plumber to help all depends on which area of your home will need unclogging.
+Typical areas to get blocked include sinks, baths, toilets, and of course, the drains.
+It can be easy to panic when you see overflowing water but the first thing to do is remain calm and not stress.
+Call a plumber and find out more information by conducting further research online.
+Also, a good plunger is invaluable.
 There are three types of plungers available.
 These include the common sink or cup plunger, a toilet or flange plunger, or an accordion plunger.

 The common sink plunger is familiar to most people as a wooden handle with a rubber cap, mostly red in colour, attached to the end of it.
 They work well on flat surfaces by creating a vacuum that is intended to dislodge what is causing the blockage.
 This type of plunger is good for use on sinks or baths.